+In order for calls to be made using the desired carrier, telephone numbers dialed by extension users must be modified to meet the criteria required by the carrier.
+(Refer to 5.
+Carrier Table.)
+This modification usually involves removing digits and adding access codes to the beginning of the dialed number.
 In situations where a preprogrammed number (such as an Itemized Billing Code) must be added automatically after the telephone number that was dialed by the extension user, set the Additional Number of Digits to a value greater than 0.